bobpeulen/oci_opensearch_ad/lab_2/README.md

 ## Introduction

 In this lab, you will access the OCI OpenSearch Dashboard using NGIX.
+By doing so, you will be able to use a public URL to access the OCI OpenSearch dashboards.
+When you have access, you will use the same compute instance to run a Python script.
+The Python script will help you in creating a new index, adding sample data to the index, and lastly the Python script will continuously run to ensure you have a "near real-time" live stream of data being added to your index.

 *Estimated Time:* 20 minutes